-This year we are also developing our Writer-in-Residence programme: students will be offered opportunities to attend workshops with Dan Abnett, English graduate, seven-times New York Times bestselling author and an award-winning comic book writer.
+We have our own Writer-in-Residence programme: students will be offered opportunities to attend workshops with Dan Abnett, Oxford University English graduate, seven-times New York Times bestselling author and an award-winning comic book writer.
 He has written over fifty novels including the acclaimed Gaunt's Ghosts series and volumes of the million-selling Horus Heresy series.
 In comics, his 2008 run on The Guardians of the Galaxy for Marvel formed the inspiration for the blockbuster movies.